 The Compensation Committee regularly reviews executive compensation, taking into consideration input received through Exelon's regular and ongoing practice to engage with its investors.
 Feedback is typically solicited throughout the year in connection with the annual meeting of shareholders and the Compensation Committee's review of the executive compensation program.

-During 2019, Exelon contacted the holders of nearly 40% of our outstanding shares.
+Say-on-Pay Support 86.0% During 2019, Exelon contacted the holders of nearly 40% of our outstanding shares.
 Portfolio managers and governance professionals that accepted our offer to engage included a significant cross-section of our shareholder base, representing approximately one-third of Exelon's outstanding shares.
 The Chair of Exelon's Compensation Committee participated in several investor discussions in 2019.
-Feedback from all discussions was shared with the Compensation Committee, the Corporate Governance Committee, and the Board.

-No requests for significant changes were received during our engagement discussions.
+Feedback from all discussions was shared with the Compensation Committee, the 2017 Corporate Governance Committee, and the Board.
+92.9% No requests for significant changes were received during our engagement discussions.
 Feedback indicated that investors remain supportive of Exelon's executive compensation program and design as demonstrated by our 2019 say-on-pay vote result of 90%.
+2018 90.0% 2019